-If you are able to, it is high recommended that you get your hands on them!
+If you are able to, it is highly recommended that you get your hands on them!
 These fruits are antioxidant powerhouses and rich in vitamin C, manganese, iodine, potassium, B vitamins, folate, Omega-3s, vitamin K and magnesium.

-Quinoa is extremely protein dense and offers all the essential amino acids necessary for good health on top of fiber and iron, as well as important nutrients like vitamin B2, manganese, and magnesium.
+Quinoa is extremely protein-dense and offers all the essential amino acids necessary for good health on top of fiber and iron, as well as important nutrients like vitamin B2, manganese, and magnesium.

 They supply vitamin K, A, C, manganese, fiber, copper, tryptophan, calcium, and B6.
 They are also great anti-inflammatory sources of food.

-Again, these are mostly readily available at your local grocery store so they are easy ways to provide vitamin A, vitamin C, B vitamins, manganese, copper, potassium, and fiber for your body.
+Again, these are most readily available at your local grocery store so they are easy ways to provide vitamin A, vitamin C, B vitamins, manganese, copper, potassium, and fiber for your body.

 Even though seeds and nuts are high in calories, they are also extremely concentrated in minerals and vitamins like; fiber, B vitamins, vitamin E, vitamin C, magnesium, potassium, protein, iron, and calcium.

 Some are readily available while others are more difficult to come by.
-No matter the circumstances, if you want to be serious about taking care of yourself and body, these foods will help you achieve your goal!
+No matter the circumstances, if you want to be serious about taking care of yourself and your body, these foods will help you achieve your goal!

 Make them staples in your diet to quickly get on the right path towards well-being.
 Click the links to read more about the foods and feel free to share it with friends!